run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

     If the device is changed, this connection must be deleted.

-8-  After entering the desired connection data, press the Add button;
+8-  After entering the desired connection data, press the "Add" button;

 9-  After the connection is added, the list of created connections will appear.
     To change a connection, simply select the desired connection and make the